Composting Toilets USA

 Most of the older composting toilet designs hold the urine and solids in one tank.
 Water evaporates with the aid of electric heat, with the same odor free results – at least theoretically.
 In practice, you must be very, very careful not to introduce more liquid than the unit can evaporate.
 Peat moss, coconut fiber, biological compost starter or other organic material is often added to the composting toilet to initiate and aid the composting process.
 In some toilets the solids are rotated, to speed up composting.
 With some simple home-made units you just cover fresh material with a layer of sawdust.
 This requires a LOT of sawdust, generally 1:1 with human waste, meaning you are adding and removing material much more frequently than with modern urine separating designs.
 It also means you have to store sawdust inside the home – not a great solution.

 Commercially available composting toilets use fans to dry out the contents and prevent odor.
-These fans are usually very quiet – 30 db to 40 db (which is between a whisper and a refrigerator in volume).
+These fans are usually very quiet – 30 db to 40 db.
+(Which is between a whisper and a refrigerator in volume).
 They usually run all the time, 24/7.
 The fans pull air from the bathroom area, through the composting toilet and out a pipe to the outside.
-You never smell anything, even when sitting on the open composting toilet, because the fan is pulling air away from you.
+You never smell anything, even when sitting on the open composting toilet.
+This is because the fan is pulling air away from you.
 Any odor is exhausted, and it cannot waft up into the room.